• Skip to primary navigation

 Photo by Pixabay

-One of the most unique things to do in Costa Rica in October is to visit Tortuguero National Park.
+One of the most unique things to do in Costa Rica in October is to visit Tortuguero National Park for turtle nesting season.

 The park sits on a sandbar on the country’s northern Caribbean coast.
 It’s covered in rainforest and considered a major nesting site for green turtles.